Odushhh/web/README.md

 Website made for the Strathmore University SDG Students' Hub.
-Almost complete, just a few chnages to be made as we move G
+Further changes to be made later.